HomeLatest NewsGovernancePM Modi inducts 36 new faces, elevates 7 MoS and drops 12 ministers from his cabinet

 Register Now →

-Virendra Kumar, a seven-time MP from Madhya Pradesh, and Jyotiraditya M Scindia, a former Congress politician who joined the and is also from MP, are among those appointed as cabinet ministers.
+Virendra Kumar, a seven-time MP from Madhya Pradesh, and Jyotiraditya M Scindia, a former Congress politician who joined the BJP and is also from MP, are among those appointed as cabinet ministers.

 Ramchandra Prasad Singh, the national president of the JD-U, will represent Bihar alongside Ajay Kumar, the MP for Bhagalpur, and Ashwini Vaishnaw, a Rajya Sabha member from Odisha.